Jquinn147/Analysis-Automation/README.md

 Chunking.py - Steps through the file and scrapes out each exe.
 Saves into "Dropped".

 # Config Dumper / Encrypted String Decryptor
 This is a python script that dumps the worm ZombieBoy's config file.
-There's also a script to decrypt the Encrypted strings, however, that script is in its early stages and requires manually copy and pasting any encrypted data.
+It will also automatically decrypt the encrypted strings.